awsdocs/aws-iot-sitewise-user-guide/doc_source/export-to-s3.md

 After you create the feature, you can view your asset property data and asset metadata in Amazon S3\.

 **Note**
-Asset metadata updates every 6 hours\.
-You might need to wait up to 6 hours to see asset metadata appear in the S3 bucket\.
+Asset metadata updates every six hours\.
+You might need to wait up to six hours to see asset metadata appear in the S3 bucket\.

 This feature stores asset property data in the following columns, where each row contains a data point:
 + **type** – The type of property notification \(`PropertyValueUpdate`\)\.